Lucky tattie

 The Lucky Tattie is a type of traditional sweet made in Scotland.
 The lucky tattie is made of a white fondant solid core flavoured with cassia, and steamed and covered with cinnamon powder.
 The tattie used to contain a small plastic lucky charm in the centre (like a tiny animal or toy), hence the lucky.
-Due to health and safety they were removed.
+Due to health and safety concerns they were removed.